NOTIOMYSTIDAE (1 species)

 Notiomystis cincta Stitchbird (Hihi)

-Work by Ewen et al (2006) and Driskell et al (2007) showed that this taxon is not closely-related to Meliphagidae, but separated from Callaeatidae long enough ago to be distinct at the generic level.
+NOTE: Work by Ewen et al (2006) and Driskell et al (2007) showed that this taxon is not closely-related to Meliphagidae.
+It diverged from Callaeatidae long enough ago to be distinct at the family level.

 N. c. hautura Res NZ (Little Barrier I several thousand inds).
-Reint NZ (Tiritiri Matangi I 226 inds Feb 2008, Kapiti I 100+, Karori Sanctuary in Wellington where nesting in tall Kauri trees, Waitakere Ranges near Auckland).
+Reint NZ (Tiritiri Matangi I 226 inds Feb 2008, Kapiti I 100+, Karori Sanctuary in Wellington where nesting in tall Kauri trees, Maungatautari).

 N. c. cincta Extirp NZ (NI).